ange-yaghi/simple-2d-constraint-solver/README.md

 # Simple 2D Constraint Solver

-This is a simple constraint solver and physics engine writtein in C++.
+This is a simple constraint solver and physics engine writtin in C++.